Three Branches Of Government

 Other Federal Courts

 There are lower Federal courts but they were not created by the Constitution.
-Congress deemed them necessary and established them using power granted from the Constitution.
+Congress established them around the country to handle federal business as the country grew, using power granted from the Constitution.

 Courtesy of Ben's Guide